A weekly e-newsletter of First Presbyterian Church of

 Online Donations: Set up a recurring gift to the church through a secure online account.

-On the church website, www.firstchurchbrooklyn.org, go to the Site Credits/ Link tab.
+www.firstchurchbrooklyn.org, go to the Site Credits/ Link tab.
 If you are setting up your account, click on the "First Church Donation Account Setup" link.
 To edit an existing gift, choose the "First Church Donation Login" link

 No comments: